xescugc/rebost/doc/xescugc.md

 * Then it's copied to the location and removed from the `tmp/`
 * Finally stores the SHA key to the KV store

-If the Objects needs to be replicated then the Node, in the next heartbeat will comunicate te pending replications to the Leader.
+If the Object needs to be replicated then the Node, in the next heartbeat will comunicate te pending replications to the Leader.

+The response to the client can will be after the Object is saved on the Node or, if configured on the request/client, after the `w` (like MongoDB journals|j and write|w)

 ### Serve